affidavit of small estate affidavit of small estate

 Gathering Necessary Information

 To fill out an affidavit, you must collect certain information.
-Details about the deceased including their full name, date of death, and place of death are crucial.
+Details about the deceased, including their full name, date of death, and place of death, are crucial.
 Additionally, information pertaining to the estate’s assets—such as real estate, bank accounts, vehicles, stocks, and personal belongings—also needs gathering.
-Garnering evidence concerning the estate’s value, ensuring it falls under the state’s defined limit, cements the accuracy of your affidavit.
+Garnering evidence concerning the estate’s value and ensuring it falls under the state’s defined limit cements the accuracy of your affidavit.
 Finally, identifying all potential heirs or beneficiaries elevates the validity and credibility of this legal document.

 Understanding the Document Sections